syntasso/kratix-docs/docs/workshop/part-ii/04-schedule-promise.md

 directory to manage important configurations generated in the pipeline that are independent of the resources you want stored in a GitOps state store.

-To set additional scheduling labels, you can add key:value pairs `/metadata/cluster-selectors.yaml` file.
+To set additional scheduling labels, you can add the a similar document as the Promise's `scheduling` field to the `/metadata/scheduling.yaml` file.

 Any selectors added in this file will be appended to the list provided by the Promise.
 This means means that you cannot override the Kratix cluster selectors set in the Promise definition.
 This enables clear